BenyAlbatross/tp/docs/DeveloperGuide.md

 Since this is a search command and does not modify the underlying data, no changes are persisted to disk during the `find` operation.
 However, any modifications (such as deletion or addition of internships) will require a subsequent call to `Storage.save()` to persist the changes.

-## Documentation, logging, testing, configuration, dev-ops

-### Testing & Debugging tips related to architecture

-- Logic layer tests:
-    - Unit test Parser and each Command individually with a stubbed Model and Storage.
-    - Use test doubles (mocks/fakes) for Storage to avoid disk I/O during unit tests.
-- Model tests:
-    - Test ModelManager's add/delete/list/filter behavior and equality semantics.
-- Storage tests:
-    - Use a temporary file/folder and assert that save and load preserve state.
-- Integration tests:
-    - Boot LogicManager with real ModelManager and StorageManager (with test file) to test end-to-end flows.

 ## Appendix: Requirements